 2. I go through my goals and list of tasks to work on.
 I schedule them in my Apple calendar in time blocks so I can knock them out.

-3. I use an app called Strides to record daily habits I am working on and their progress.
+3. I use an app called Tick Tick to record daily habits I am working on and their progress.
 This helps me see how I am doing with positive habits in my life.

 4. I read an entry from my daily book of grace and faith.
-This helps me remember what is important in life.
+This helps me remember what’s important in life.

 5. I ready my goals.
 Yes I read my goals daily (Mon-Fri) to remind myself of what I want to accomplish and ensure what I just planned is inline with my goals.
 Plus this keeps the goals in my subconscious so it picks up on opportunities I would otherwise miss.
 Some people say that is just luck, but I say “luck favors the prepared mind.”

 6. I have three affirmations I say, one minute each.
 These are just some positive thoughts I want to sink into my mind.